kingjake949/Hackathon/README.md

-# Hackathon
+# OCSEF Hackathon Team: Firewolves 🔥🐺
-# Smart Chef Camera 🍳📸
+# Scrap Savr

-A project that uses a webcam and AI to detect food items, save them, and generate recipes based on detected foods using a local chatbot (Ollama + Llama3 model).
+This repo demonstrates the functionality of our mock app, which uses a webcam and AI to detect food items, save them, and generate recipes based on detected foods using a local chatbot (Ollama + Llama3 model).

 ---